-- overseeing the day-to-day operation of the school's SEND policy - coordinating provision for children with SEND - liaising with the relevant Designated Teacher where a looked after pupil has SEND - advising on the graduated approach to providing SEND support - advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - liaising with parents of pupils with SEND - liaising with early years providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies - being a key point of contact with external agencies, especially the local authority and its support services
+- overseeing the day-to-day operation of the school's SEND policy - coordinating provision for children with SEND - liaising with the relevant Designated Teacher where a looked after pupil has SEND - advising on the graduated approach to providing SEND support - advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - liaising with parents of pupils with SEND

-• liaising with potential next providers of education to ensure a pupil and their parents are informed about options and a smooth transition is planned

-• working with the head teacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements

-• ensuring that the school keeps the records of all pupils with SEND up to date.
+- liaising with early years providers, other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies - being a key point of contact with external agencies, especially the local authority and its support services - liaising with potential next providers of education to ensure a pupil and their parents are informed about options and a smooth transition is planned - working with the head teacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements - ensuring that the school keeps the records of all pupils with SEND up to date.

-Governing Body and Headteacher
+Advisory Board and Headteacher

-The Governing Body will, in line with SEND Information Regulations, publish information on the school's website about the implementation of the school's policy for pupils with SEND.
+The Advisory Board will, in line with SEND Information Regulations, publish information on the school's website about the implementation of the school's policy for pupils with SEND.
 The information published will be updated annually and any changes to the information occurring during the year will be updated as soon as possible.
-A member of the Governing Body is appointed to have specific oversight of the school's arrangements for SEND and disability and to ensure that the full governing body is kept informed of how the school is meeting the statutory requirements.
-The headteacher, SENDCo and governing body will establish a clear picture of the resources that are available to the school and will consider the strategic approach to meeting SEND in the context of the total resources available, including any resources targeted at particular groups, such as the pupil premium.
+A member of the Advisory Board is appointed to have specific oversight of the school's arrangements for SEND and disability and to ensure that the full governing body is kept informed of how the school is meeting the statutory requirements.
+The headteacher, SENDCo and Advisory Board will establish a clear picture of the resources that are available to the school and will consider the strategic approach to meeting SEND in the context of the total resources available, including any resources targeted at particular groups, such as the pupil premium.